-The Drexel University Police Department works in partnership with the Philadelphia Police Department and under the guidelines of a Memorandum of Understanding which defines roles and responsibilities and crime reporting procedures through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-The Drexel University Police Department is only one of fifty-one (51) Universities nationwide, the second University in Pennsylvania and one of ten (10) police departments out of over 1100 in Pa. to obtain this recognition.
+The Drexel University Police Department works in partnership with the Philadelphia Police Department and under the guidelines of a Memorandum of Understanding that defines roles and responsibilities and crime reporting procedures.

+In November 2011, the Drexel University Police Department received International Accreditation through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
+The Drexel University Police Department is only one of 51 universities nationwide, the second university in Pennsylvania and one of 10 police departments out of over 1100 in Pennsylvania to obtain this recognition.